High Dimensional Gaussian and Bootstrap Approximations in Generalized Linear Models

 \section{Simulation Study}

-In this section, through the simulation study, we try to capture the finite sample performance of our proposed Bootstrap method under those two regimes, in terms of empirical coverages of nominal 90\% one sided and both sided confidence intervals.
-The confidence intervals are obtained for individual regression coefficients as well as the entire regression vector corresponding to some sub-models of GLM, namely logistic regression and gamma regression.
-The confidence intervals are constructed to be Bootstrap percentile intervals.
-We try to capture finite sample performance under these two regimes as per the following comparative set-up:\\
+In this section, we try to capture the finite sample performance of our proposed Bootstrap methods under both the regimes.
+We only consider the PB method since we expect PRB method to perform similarly to our PB method.
+We find out the empirical coverages of nominal 90\% right sided and two sided confidence intervals in logistic and gamma regression based on PB.
+The confidence intervals are obtained for individual regression coefficients as well as the entire regression vector for logistic regression and gamma regression.
+The confidence intervals are constructed based on the notion of Bootstrap percentile intervals. \\